moneta-rb/moneta/README.md

 store = Moneta.build do
   # Adds expires proxy
   use :Expires

   # Transform key using Marshal and Base64 and value using Marshal
   use :Transformer, :key => [:marshal, :base64], :value => :marshal

+  # IMPORTANT: adapter must be defined last for the builder to function properly.

   # Memory backend
   adapter :Memory
 end